stuartellis/stuartellis-site-hugo/content/articles/windows-golang-setup.md

 # What You Need

-To work with Go, you only need three things:
+To work with Go, you only need two things:

 - [Go](https://golang.org/) itself
-- A text editor that understands Go, such as [Atom](https://atom.io/)
 - [Git](https://git-scm.com/), for version control

 To develop Web applications with Buffalo, you will also need two other pieces of